Ahmaud Arbery's mother: Hate crimes plea deal is a betrayal

 Merritt also shared a comment by Cooper-Jones: “The DOJ has gone behind my back to offer the men who murdered my son a deal to make their time in prison easier to serve,” she said.
 “I have been completely betrayed by the DOJ lawyers.”

 Plea agreements would require the approval of U.S. District Court Judge Lisa Godbey Wood.
-She had scheduled a hearing Monday morning to address any remaining pretrial issues.
-It was unclear if that hearing would go forward.
-She had scheduled jury selection to begin Feb.
+She had scheduled a hearing Monday morning to address any remaining pretrial issues ahead of jury selection beginning Feb.
 7.

-The McMichaels and Bryan were indicted on federal charges that they violated the 25-year-old Black man’s civil rights when they chased him through their neighborhood in coastal Georgia on Feb.
+The federal hate crime charges accuse McMichaels and Bryan of violating the 25-year-old Black man’s civil rights by chasing him through their neighborhood in coastal Georgia on Feb.
 23, 2020.
 The McMichaels armed themselves and pursued Arbery in one pickup truck while Bryan joined the chase in another and recorded video of Travis McMichael blasting Arbery with a shotgun.

-A national outcry erupted over Arbery’s death when the graphic video leaked online two months after the shooting.
+A national outcry erupted when the graphic video leaked online two months later.
 Georgia was one of just four U.S. states without a hate crimes law at the time.
-Georgia lawmakers quickly approved one in response, but it was too late for state hate crime charges in this case.
+Legislators quickly approved one, but it came too late for state hate crime charges in Arbery’s killing.

-During the state trial in Glynn County Superior Court, defense attorneys argued the men had legal authority to chase Arbery because they reasonably suspected he had been committing crimes in their neighborhood.
+During the state trial in Glynn County Superior Court, the defense argued that the white men had authority to chase Arbery because they reasonably suspected he had been committing crimes in their neighborhood.
 Travis McMichael testified he opened fire only after Arbery attacked him with fists and tried to grab his shotgun.

-For the federal trial, the judge ordered that the jury pool be chosen from throughout the federal court system’s Southern District of Georgia, which covers 43 counties, to improve odds of seating a fair and unbiased jury.
+The federal judge ordered that a jury pool be chosen from throughout the Southern District of Georgia, which covers 43 counties, to improve odds of seating a fair and unbiased jury.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.